aeiwz/metbit/README.md

 An open-source Python package for reproducible <sup>1</sup>H NMR metabolomics - from raw FID preprocessing through normalization, chemometrics, and interactive visualization, in a single scriptable workflow.

-metbit v9.0.0 adds a four-tier auto-dispatch compute backend (GPU - C+OpenMP - multiprocessing - chunked NumPy), a native C extension with optional OpenMP parallelism, memory-bounded algorithms for biobank-scale cohorts, and a 305-test validation suite.
+metbit v9.1.0 extends the v9.0.0 compute backend with a full machine-learning and deep-learning layer, extended multivariate analysis (LDA, PLSR, ICA, HCA), volcano-plot and ANOVA/Kruskal statistics, flexible train/test and cross-validation utilities, and an interactive spectra viewer - all behind the same four-tier auto-dispatch backend (GPU - C+OpenMP - multiprocessing - chunked NumPy).

 ---